 Since Table 9, Panel A combined multiple ES constraints to explore their aggregate effect, Panel B disaggregated them.
 We asked "What caused you to take these actions?
-Select all that apply" to the 347 investors who selected at least one consequence in Panel A. Client mandates are a more important ES constraint for sustainable funds (cited by 70%) than traditional funds (34%).
-More surprising is the importance of firmwide policies and client wishes for traditional funds, cited by 52% and 51%, respectively, close to the response rates of 63% and 45% for sustainable funds.
-Firms may have policies on board diversity or carbon emissions that apply regardless of each fund's mandate.
+Select all that apply" to the 347 investors who selected at least one consequence in Panel A. We report the responses as a proportion of all investors in each category, including those whose behavior was unaffected by constraints.
+Fund mandates are a more important ES constraint for sustainable investors (cited by 60%) than traditional investors (21%).
+More surprising is the importance of firmwide policies and client wishes for traditional funds, each cited by 32%, although less than the response rates of 54% and 38% for sustainable funds.
+Firms may, for example, have policies on board diversity or carbon emissions that apply regardless of each fund's mandate.
 Equally, clients may have ES wishes that are not formally in the mandate.
-Thus, several mechanisms other than the fund mandate impose ES constraints on fund managers.
+Thus, several mechanisms besides the fund mandate impose ES constraints on fund managers.

 In Panel C, we asked the same investors "What were the consequences of these actions for the risk-adjusted returns of your fund?"
-41% of respondents (38% traditional, 45% sustainable) answered that there was a small, moderate, or large reduction in returns, with twice as many sustainable as traditional funds reporting moderate or large reductions.
-Combined with the percentages affected by constraints in Panel A, this implies that 38% of sustainable and 23% of traditional investors faced constraints that reduced returns.
-35% of traditional and 37% of sustainable investors responded the impact on returns was "impossible to quantify."
-Nearly all interviewees who gave the latter response explained that the constraint reduced returns in expectation, but the probability distribution included the potential for an increase.
-For example, being unable to invest in fossil fuels lowers expected returns, but if the oil price drops, it may end up increasing realized returns.
-Combining again with Panel A, this means that 23-
+The responses are again reported as proportions of all investors in each group, including those unaffected by constraints.
+30% (23% traditional, 38% sustainable) suffered a small, moderate, or large reduction in returns, with nearly three times as many sustainable as traditional funds experiencing moderate or large reductions.
+For 21% of traditional and 32% of sustainable investors, the impact on returns was "impossible to quantify."
+Nearly all interviewees who gave this response explained that the constraint reduced returns in expectation, but the probability distribution included the potential for an increase.
+For example, being unable to invest in fossil fuels lowers expected returns, but if the oil price drops, it ends up increasing realized returns.
+This means that 23-45% of traditional and 38-70% of sustainable investors (30-55% overall) had to sacrifice financial returns, either in actuality or in expectation, to satisfy ES constraints.